nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `edit_venue vo/VENUE_NAME [v/VENUE_NAME] [max/MAXIMUM_OCCUPANCY] [d/DESCRIPTION] [t/TAG]`
 * Edits the venue with the specified `VENUE_NAME` indicated in `vo/VENUE_NAME`(case-insensitive).
 * At least one of the optional fields must be provided.
 The field(s) provided will replace the data in the existing field(s) of the specified venue.
-* It is allowed that the provided field(s) match the data in the existing field(s) of a specified venue.
+* It is allowed that the provided field(s) match the data in the corresponding existing field(s) of the specified venue.
 * The provision of an empty `DESCRIPTION` field is accepted.

 Examples:
-* `edit_venue vo/Lab max/30 d/Used for experiments` edits the venue that currently has the venue name `Lab`.
+* `edit_venue vo/Lab max/30` edits the venue that currently has the venue name `Lab`.
 The venue's maximum capacity is edited to `30`.
 * `edit_venue vo/Victoria Hall d/` edits the venue that currently has the venue name `Victoria Hall`.
 The venue's description, if any, is made empty.